Root Chakra Healing: How To Open Your Root Chakra

 The following four are the traditional root chakra stones.

 - Red Jasper.
-The root chakra’s associated color is red, so it’s no surprise that many of the root chakra stones are red as we.
+The root chakra’s associated color is red, so it’s no surprise that many of the stones are red.
 This one is linked to balancing, so it’s an ideal stone to have if you are battling erratic mood swings.

 - Red Carnelian.
 A pale red stone with orange hues, red carnelian is associated with strength, cleansing, and bravery.
 It is a good choice if you particularly struggle with fearfulness and can’t bring yourself to leave your comfort zone.